Best Batteries and Chargers for Flashlights 2021

 GyrFalcon All-88 – best 8 slot charger

-XTAR VC2S – best 2 slot charger with USB power supply.
+XTAR VC2S – good 2 slot charger with QC3.0 USB power supply.
 Product Link (affiliate).

-XTAR VC4L - best 4 slot charger with USB power supply, fits protected 21700
+XTAR VC4H - brand new 2 slot charger (which has replaced the VC2L) with QC3.0 USB power supply, fits up to 4 protected 21700.

 XTAR X2 Extended Version – excellent value and high quality 2 slot charger, fits protected 21700